moosch/node-express-starter/README.md

 The **Access Token** has an expiry.
 When it expires, the client is expected to use the **Refresh Token** to generate a new **Access Token** for subsequent requests.

-Upon signup or signin, the client will receive both an access and a refresh token:
+Upon signup, signin or refresh, the client will receive both an access and a refresh tokens:

 ```json
 {